kaanolgu/matrix_multiplications/README.md

 # Matrix Multiplications on Xilinx Alveo U200
 Algortihm to Multiply two Large Matrix Size (>256x256) based on Vitis 2020.1 Examples and also matrix multiplication examples from the Vitis Accel Library [ https://github.com/Xilinx/Vitis_Accel_Examples ]

+> The platform used was cloud computing platform Nimbix
 > Vitis Acceleration Examples  & Large Matrix Multiplications are stored in the cpp_kernels folder

 ## Execution Times